19 Famous Nigerian Dishes and Traditional Foods

 Ingredients and Preparation

-Popular Types of Nigerian Food
+Popular Types of Nigerian Dishes

 Nigerian dishes are specialties closely associated with Nigeria, a country in West Africa.
 Home to hundreds of ethnic groups, Nigeria has a diverse indigenous cooking tradition that has been further improved by interactions with many other cuisines.